Skip to content

 Overview

 When you investigate a slow request or a failing operation, a span on its own rarely tells the full story.
-Span Related Data brings the most relevant signals—logs, events, profiling, and infrastructure context-into the same drilldown so you can move from "something is wrong" to "here’s why" without jumping between tools.
+Span Related Data brings the most relevant signals—logs, events, profiling, infrastructure context, and AI session—into the same drilldown so you can move from "something is wrong" to "here’s why" without jumping between tools.

 Availability of tabs depends on the selected level (span/trace/service) and enabled data related.